Xavious/LotjClient/readme.md

 - 2017/05/27
   - Updated several of Johnson's plugins that were out of sync with his repository
   - Updated state data for the galaxy map to reflect the current timeline
+  - Added the new and improved, Lua sockets, auto voter to the client.
   - Fixed a bug in the automapper that would throw an error when deleting a room with exits stubs that were not resolved to a real room yet.
 - 2016/01/14
   - Removed screen split on scroll plugin from the default configuration.